techie-wrb/violenceNoMore/README.md

 ```
 ---
-## Authors of the project:
+## Author of the project:

-- Soyoon Choi
-- Irina Baeva
-- Behnaz Derakhshani
+-Aman Bijarnia